 Dietary Choices and Choices of Diets

-We all know that the next diet is probably in preparation as you read this blog and will add to the plethora of diets of the past.
-These include celebrity diets (who’d listen to an actor for long term nutritional advice); or a particular doctor’s diet (again, MDs get about 6 weeks on nutritional science in 15 years of study – so can we really expect that they know something of the topic); religious diets; low fat, low carb, high protein, paleo, warrior, vegan and really, everything from alkaline to zone diets.
-Here is a dynamic list and it is mind-boggling: wiki/List_of_diets
+We all know that the next new diet is probably in preparation as you read this and it will add to the plethora of diets we see promoted.
+These include celebrity diets (who would listen to an actor for long term nutritional advice); or a particular doctor’s diet (again, MDs get about 6 weeks on nutritional science in 15 years of study – so can we really expect that they know something of the topic); religious diets (presumably gifted to us by imaginary beings); low fat, low carb, high protein, paleo, warrior, vegan and really, everything from alkaline to zone diets.
+Here is a dynamic list and it is mind-boggling:

-So let’s look at some of the causes of us gaining weight (in no particular order):
+So let’s look at some of the causes of us gaining weight and which are also responsible for our failing health (in no particular order):

 - High intake of bad sugars (sucrose and fructose)